 Additions to the original structure include the Fellowship Hall in 1956 and the Chapel, administrative, educational and music areas in 1992.

-Today, Trinity Church is a growing congregation of 1,954 members who come from all over Columbus.
+Today, Trinity Church is a growing congregation with members who come from all over Columbus.
 Moreover, through interactive online worship, Trinity’s congregation extends to people all over the world.
 Trinity offers a warm and generous welcome to those who seek God, spiritual shelter for those who need holy rejuvenation and a launching point for those who serve.